Sepsis is the life-threatening organ dysfunction caused by an abnormal and uncontrolled host response to an infection.

 In this article, we shall look at the clinical features, investigations and management of sepsis.

-The criteria for sepsis was updated in 2016.
-It aims for the early identification of patients developing (or with) a clinical picture of sepsis.
-There are two criteria required for a diagnosis of sepsis:
+The criteria for sepsis aim to aid the early identification of patients developing (or with) a clinical picture of sepsis.
+There are two criteria both required for a diagnosis of sepsis:

 - Presence of a known or suspected infection